moj-analytical-services/AthenaTools/README.md

 # A set of useful functions for making and manipulating Athena databases

 ### Instalation and Requirments
-You must have python >= 3.8, all other requirements can be the `pyptoject.toml` currently, the package must be installed from GitHub, this can be done with the following command:
+You must have python >= 3.8, all other requirements can be the `pyptoject.toml`.
+Currently, the package must be installed from GitHub, this can be done with the following command:
 `pip install git+https://github.com/moj-analytical-services/AthenaTools.git`

 ## Creating a single table